anquanscan/sec-tools/README.md

 [Scumblr](https://github.com/Netflix-Skunkworks/Scumblr): Web framework that allows performing periodic syncs of data sources and performing analysis on the identified results
 [evil-ssdp](https://github.com/initstring/evil-ssdp): Spoof SSDP replies and create fake UPnP devices to phish for credentials and NetNTLM challenge/response.
 [Lauschgeraet](https://github.com/SySS-Research/Lauschgeraet): Gets in the way of your victim's traffic and out of yours
 [unikraft](https://github.com/unikraft/unikraft): Unikraft is an automated system for building specialized OSes known as unikernels.
 Unikraft can be configured to be POSIX-compliant.
 (Core repository)
+[Exploit-Discord-Cache-System-PoC](https://github.com/ecriminal/Exploit-Discord-Cache-System-PoC): 🗄️ Exploit Discord's cache system to remote upload payloads to Discord users machines (possible malware dropper for e.g. targeting specific victims)